-- 2. Distinguish between a small and a large stock dividend, and indicate the basis for valuing each kind of dividend. - 3.
-Contrast the effects of a small stock dividend and a two-for-one stock split on (a) stockholders' equity and (b) outstanding shares.
+- 2. Distinguish between a small and large stock dividend, and indicate the basis for valuing each kind of dividend. - 3.
+Contrast the effects of a small stock dividend and a 2-for-1 stock split on (a) stock-holders' equity and (b) outstanding shares.